projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-virt-interrupt.rst

 The *vcpu_make_request* is necessary for a virtual interrupt injection.
 If the target vCPU is running under VMX non-root mode, it will send an IPI to kick it out, which leads to an external-interrupt VM-Exit.
-For some cases there is no need to send IPI when making a request, because the CPU making the request itself is the target VCPU.
+In some cases, there is no need to send IPI when making a request, because the CPU making the request itself is the target VCPU.
 For example, the #GP exception request always happens on the current CPU when it finds an invalid emulation has happened.
 An external interrupt for a pass-thru